Deniz-ME/.NETParser/README.md

-# BasicFitParser
+# SentenceParser
-This is a parser done for the assesment of Basic fit.
+This is a Sentence Parser, which makes use of TDD/Testing and SOLID principles.
+Done in C# and .NET 8.